-If I would have to choose between store bought cheese straws and homemade, I would definitely choose the homemade.
+If I would have to choose between store-bought cheese straws and homemade ones, I would definitely choose homemade ones.

-Bake them on a chilly day and the aroma will warm up your home and your heart.
-Serve them on a hot day with cold beer and everyone will love you!
+Bake them on a chilly day, and the aroma will warm up your home and your heart.
+Serve them on a hot day with a cold beer, and everyone will love you!